ubc-library-rc/gephi-palladio/content/05_Gephi_hands_on_activity.md

 This file contains a network representing "who appears next to whom" in the 19th century novel _Les Misérables_ by Victor Hugo.

 - A link between characters **A** and **B** means they appeared on the same page or paragraph in the novel.

 - Note: a file name ends with ".gexf" means this is a text file where the network information is stored (name of the characters, their relations, etc.), following some conventions.

 ## Open the network in Gephi

-open Gephi.
+- Open Gephi.
 On the Welcome screen that appears, click on Open Graph File

-find miserables.gexf on your computer and open it
+- Find miserables.gexf on your computer and open it

 ![1.png]({{site.baseurl}}/content/figures/1.png)

 ## Read the report after opening a file